A Guide to Street Food in Thailand

 - Every dish, ideally, has a balance of four taste sensations: salty, sour, sweet, and spicy.
 Fish sauce is used ubiquitously for saltiness.
 Vinegar or prik (vinegar with chopped bird chilies marinating in it) is used for sourness.
 White sugar is typically used for sweetness.
 A smoky cayenne powder or other hot ingredients are used for spiciness.

 - The only food for which chopsticks are used are noodle soups, which are of Chinese influence.
 Most other dishes are served on a bed of rice and may be eaten with forks and spoons without being gauche.
 Knives are not used, however.
 Of course, many items from street carts can be eaten without utensils, often because they are on a stick or are in small enough portions, such as dumplings—usually pierced with a stick.
 Thais rarely touch food with their hands.

 - Roti (also known as Thai pancakes) are of Indian influence, and are found more commonly in the south of the county, where the Muslim population is greater than in the center or the north of Thailand.
 Unlike the flat bread found in India, or the savory dish in the Caribbean, roti here is eaten as a dessert.
 The pancake has the consistency of a crepe and is wrapped around ingredients such as chocolate or fruit-based jams.

 A few rules of thumb when eating from street carts:

-- When selecting a street cart—it is wise to practice with this anywhere in the world—go to the most popular ones.
-You may have to wait a little longer, but the food is probably tastier than it is at ones with little traffic, and, because of the high turnover, the food is likely fresher and, therefore, less likely to cause an upset stomach or worse.
+- When selecting a street cart—it is wise to practice this anywhere in the world—go to the most popular ones.
+You may have to wait a little longer, but the food is probably tastier than it is at ones with little traffic, and, because of the high turnover, the food is likely fresher and, therefore less likely to cause an upset stomach or worse.